iterative/dvc.org/static/docs/commands-reference/push.md

   backward through the pipeline from the named target(s).
 This means DVC will not push files referenced later in the pipeline than the named target(s).

-- `-R`, `--recursive` - the `targets` value is expected to be a path to a file or directory, relative to the current location(eg.`data/models/predict.pkl`). and also files as well.
-With this option, `dvc push` determines the files to upload by searching the target directory and its subdirectories for DVC-files to upload data.
-Along with providing a `target`, and/or
+- `-R`, `--recursive` - It push data from the cache to the workspace for data files and directories that are referenced in those DVC-files/targets.
+The `targets` value is expected to be a path to a file or directory, relative to the current location(eg.`data/models/predict.pkl`).
-`--with-deps` it is yet another way to cut the scope of DVC-files to download.

 - `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while uploading files to the remote cache.
 The effect is to control the number